Adolf Galland: Channel Front

 On 2 July 1941, Galland led JG 26 into combat against a formation of No. 226 Squadron Blenheim bombers.
 Galland's fighter was hit by a 20 mm round from one of the bombers escort fighters.
 The armour plate fitted to the Bf 109 just days earlier saved Galland's life.
 Wounded in the head he managed to land and was again hospitalised for the second time in a few days.
 Just earlier that week, when the armour plate was installed, he severely berated his mechanic, Gerhard Meyer, who welded it in, when he hit his head on the canopy upon entering his aircraft.
 That same mechanic received "a grateful slap on the back".
 Galland had been shot up and shot down twice in the space of four days.
 The Blenheim brought his tally to 70.

 On 9 August 1941, RAF ace Douglas Bader bailed out over St Omer, France.
 Bader was well known to the Luftwaffe and at the time of his capture had been credited with 22 aerial victories.
 Galland himself claimed two Spitfires on that date.
 Galland and JG 26 entertained Bader over the next few days.
 Owing to the significant stature of the prisoner, Galland permitted Bader, under escort, to sit in the cockpit of a Bf 109.
 Apparently, despite having lost one of his tin legs in the aircraft, Bader, in a semi-serious way, asked if they wouldn't mind if he took it on a test flight around the airfield.
 Galland replied that he feared Douglas would attempt to escape and they would have to give chase and shoot at each other again, and declined the request.

 Throughout the summer, Galland claimed another 14 Spitfires in battles against Fighter Command over France.
 On 23 July 1941, he accounted for three Spitfires (Nos.
 71–73)—one in the afternoon and two in the evening.
 JG 26 claimed 13 enemies for three losses under Galland's command this day.
 Two on 7 August was sufficient to reach 75 aerial victories.
 On 19 August, he claimed two Spitfires and one Hurricane to surpass the World War I ace Manfred von Richthofen's tally of 80.
 His 80th and 81st victims were from 111 and 71 Squadrons.
 Galland also flew the Focke-Wulf Fw 190 in the autumn 1941 when the Geschwader converted to the type though he retained and flew Bf 109s himself.
 On 21 October he repeated his successes with a trio of Spitfires to reach 92.
-Galland's opponents were No. 611 Squadron RAF Pilot Officers J F Reeves and N J Smith.
+Galland's opponents were No. 611 Squadron Pilot Officers J F Reeves and N J Smith.
 Both men were killed, but Fighter Command reported their demise as a collision with each other during the dogfight.